The generic geometry of steady state varieties: Nondegenerate multistationarity

 for which $\VV_{>0}(f_{\k^*})=\{(1,1),(1,2)\}$, and hence has two (isolated) points.
 Therefore, we have multistationarity but not nondegenerate multistationarity. \end{example}

 \begin{remark} One might expect that the existence of two isolated positive steady states for some parameter values $(\k^*,b^*)$ for a nondegenerate network is sufficient for nondegenerate multistationarity.
 However, additional assumptions, such as (i) or (ii) in \Cref{thm:nondegeneracy_conjecture}, are needed to guarantee that multiple nondegenerate positive steady states arise for some perturbation of $(\k^*,b^*)$.
+To illustrate this, we consider a modification of \Cref{ex:counter_nondeg} with full rank matrices